gitbls/sdm/Docs/Disk-Encryption.md

   * Reboots the system one last time
 * As the system reboots you'll once again be prompted for the rootfs passphrase
   * NOTE: Without the 30 tries!
+  * If using a USB keyfile you'll only be prompted if the USB keyfile disk cannot be found
-* The system will now ask for the rootfs passphrase like this every time the system boots
+* The system will now ask for the rootfs passphrase like this (or use the USB keyfile disk) every time the system boots

 **Do not lose or forget the rootfs password.
-It is not possible to unlock the encrypted rootfs.**
+It is not possible to unlock the encrypted rootfs without a USB key disk or rootfs password**

-### Sample initramfs/sdmcryptfs console interaction
+### Sample initramfs/sdmcryptfs Console Interaction
 Lines not preceded by '> yyyy-mm-dd hh:mm:ss' are the output of programs (dd, cryptsetup, resize2fs) that are run by sdmcryptfs.

 ```